jnktsj/APPSR/README.md

 `-s` option is used, the input adapter sequence should be at least one base longer than the adapter match length.
 ###### --cut-3p BP
-Cut specified number of bases from 3′ends.
+Cut specified number of bases from 3′ ends.
 This option can be combined with the adapter clipping process to trim down specific number of bases additionally.
 ###### --cut-5p BP
-Cut specified number of bases from 5′ends.
+Cut specified number of bases from 5′ ends.
 This option can be combined with the adapter clipping process to trim down specific number of bases additionally.
 ###### -l BP